Cryptocoders-wtf/assetstore-contract/docs/README.md

 We have launched three NFT collections ([Material Icons](https://assetstore.wtf/material), [Kamon Symbols](https://assetstore.wtf/kamon), [Emoji Flags](https://assetstore.wtf/emoji)) using crowd minting and <u>managed to upload over 1,500 vector images on the Ethereum blockchain</u>.

-We also came up with an idea to give addtional rewards to those minters.
+We also came up with an idea to give additional rewards to those minters.
 Please see the "Draw2Earn" section below.

 ![](https://i.imgur.com/skT6eS5.png)